kumahq/kuma-website/docs/docs/0.3.2/policies/proxy-template.md

 1. `selectors` allow you to limit the scope of [Dataplanes](../documentation/dps-and-data-model/#dataplane-entity) this `ProxyTemplate` should apply to
 2. `imports` allow you to reuse configuration that Kuma can generate automatically and add a few tweaks on top of it
-3. `resources` allow you to provide raw Envoy resources that will either complement or override auto-generated ones
+3. `resources` allow you to provide raw Envoy resources that will either complement or replace auto-generated ones

 ::: tip
 In the current release, the only available canned configuration that can be used inside `imports` section is called `default-proxy`.